Tag Archives: Super Bowl

 Here are your options:

-1. Watch WCAX-DT over the air.
-As much as the CRTC would like, it can't stop U.S. stations from transmitting across the border.
+1. Watch the U.S. network over the air.
+As much as the CRTC would like, it can’t stop U.S. stations from transmitting across the border.
 So you can hook up an antenna and watch it that way.
-The CBS affiliate in Vermont broadcasts from the top of Mount Mansfield, which gives it good coverage in Montreal if you have a good antenna.
-The catch is that since last year it's broadcasting only in digital, which means you need a television with a digital tuner (most recent HDTVs have this) or a converter box (like this one or this one).
-(Also note, for antenna purposes, the WCAX-DT transmits on the UHF band, not VHF as it did on analog) Elias Makos has more details for Montrealers wanting to watch U.S. stations over the air.
+The U.S. network affiliates in Vermont and New York have good coverage in Montreal if you have a good antenna.
+The catch is that since 2009 they broadcast only in digital, which means you need a television with a digital tuner (most recent HDTVs have this) or a converter box (like this one or this one).
+Elias Makos has more details for Montrealers wanting to watch U.S. stations over the air.

-6. Watch the ads online.
-These advertisers aren't about to sue people who put their ads online, and they're more than welcome to you watching them as many times as you want after the game.
+3. Watch the ads online.
+These advertisers aren’t about to sue people who put their ads online, and they’re more than welcome to you watching them as many times as you want after the game.
 YouTube and Spike TV have special sites setup with Super Bowl commercials.
 The latter includes an archive of past Super Bowl ads.
-(UPDATE: Adweek has a section on Super Bowl ads too)
+Adweek has a section on Super Bowl ads too

 Super Bowl commercials FTW